FelixMDM/xv6-explained/Explanations.md

 **SO**: The CPU uses the kernel stack to store our registers.
 (And after the interrupt handling is over, the CPU needs to pop these guys again.
 It does this with assembly `iret` command.)

-If the interrups occurs during **kernel-mode**, the CPU performs the following:
+If the interrupts occurs during **kernel-mode**, the CPU performs the following:

 * push `%eflags`,`%cs` and `%eip` to the **kernel** stack (so we'll have them again after the interrupt).